Escovitch fish is my take on a popular Jamaican dish of fried fish with spicy, almost pickled vegetables flavoured with thyme & allspice.

 I like to serve escovitch fish with potatoes!

-My personal favourite are my quick-fried potatoes, but it does mean using lots of frying pans on the stove.
+My personal favourite is my quick-fried potatoes recipe, but it does mean using lots of frying pans on the stove.

 As a result, I am much more likely to serve this with potato wedges because I can just throw them in my air fryer.

-Often escovitch is served with Jamaican bread with bammy, which is made with cassava, being incredibly popular.
+Often escovitch is served with Jamaican bread with bammy, which is made with cassava, and is incredibly popular.

 A Jamaican roti is probably much more achievable to make unless cassava is regularly available to you.